Wondering about teff? Read on for a definition of whole grain teff, including where to find it, how to cook it, and also a few teff recipes.

 What is teff?

-See also: 8 healthy whole grains
+See also: 8 healthy whole grains you should try

 Shopping for teff

 Teff is easy to spot, since its dark color and tiny size makes it stand out amongst the other grains.
 It looks a bit like tiny flax seeds or brown poppy seeds when whole.
 You can find teff alongside the other whole grains (sometimes in the baking aisle or with other breakfast grains such as oatmeal) in most natural foods stores and in some well-stocked grocery stores.
+Unlike other whole grains, you are very unlikely to find teff in the bulk bins of natural foods stores.

 Cooking with teff